Man, you thought latitude and longitude was rough, just check out this declination stuff!

 This will pop up a new window.

-Enter your Zip Code and click the button.
-In the new window, just click the [Compute Declination] button to find the declination for today, or enter any date and find out how the declination will change over time.
+In the new window, enter your Zip Code and click the "Get Location" button.
+Then, click the [Calculate] button to find the declination for today, or enter any date and find out how the declination will change over time.

 These moving magnetic poles continually effect navigation.
 It's more serious for airplanes and ships, but even for hikers and backpackers, it causes problems.
 Using a 10 or 15 year old map is a bad idea since the declinations are no longer accurate.

 If the north pole movement continues at its present speed, it moves 250 miles every 10 years, but it has been speeding up so no one knows what the next 10 or 20 years hold in store.
 Historically, the magnetic field of the earth has churned over and reversed and some scientists say we are well overdue for such a reversal.

 She didnít like his bearing and he was just a drifter.